Jérémy Amelin

-Jérémy Amelin (born July 1, 1986) is a French recording artist.
+Jérémy Amelin (born 1 July 1986) is a French recording artist.
 Best known as finalist of French music TV show Star Academy 5.

 Biography

-Amelin was born on July 1, 1986 in Montargis, France and raised in Montcresson, France.
+Amelin was born on 1 July 1986 in Montargis, France, and raised in Montcresson, France.

 He was the finalist of French music TV show Star Academy 5, and released three singles.

 Amelin appeared as Captain Phoebus in the 10-year anniversary tour of musical Notre Dame de Paris in Seoul, South Korea.

-He also performed in the cabaret musicals Flamboyant and Trésor at the Royal Palace in Kirrwiller, France.
+Jeremy Amelin has performed several notable roles in the world of musical theater.
+In 2023, he portrayed the role of Phoebus in New York at the Lincoln Center on Broadway in the production of *Notre-Dame de Paris*.

+In 2018, he also played Billy in the musical adaptation of the cult film *Dirty Dancing*.

+Since 2018, Jeremy Ameline has been working for the Royal Palace of Kirrwiller in Alsace, the second-largest cabaret in France and Europe.
+He was the singer for the revues *Flamboyant* and *Treasure*.

+Since 2021, he has been the director of the revues *Frenzies* and *Great Love*, each attracting over 200,000 people.